pesla/dotfiles/README.md

 My dotfiles have the following purposes:

 1. Configure bash shells (main entry is `.bashrc`)
-2. Configure zsh shells (see `.zshrc`)
-3. Configure important tools (git, vim)
+2. Configure important tools (git, bash)
-4. Add some aliases and functions
+3. Add some aliases and functions

 If you're about to configure a new Mac (or do a fresh install), check out [this repository](https://github.com/pesla/setup-macos) in which I explain how I install OS X in more detail.